SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 If you haven't done already, you'll first need to clone this repository into your working environment, so you have access to all the files, including this script:

 👉 Follow the instructions for [Cloning this repository into your working environment](../../clone-this-repo.md).
-If you're using the SAP Business Application Studio, open up a new terminal in the Dev Space which will have restarted, so you can continue.
+After you've done this, and if you're using the SAP Business Application Studio, open up a new terminal in the Dev Space which will have restarted, so you can continue.

 After ensuring that you're still authenticated with the btp CLI (with `btp login`), you're ready run the script.
 It's a good idea at this stage to move to the directory containing it, and run it there, mostly because you'll be running another script in this same directory later.
 Here's how.